 As for sex toys or any other objects lost up your bum, do not try to remove it yourself.
 The instinct may seem correct, but you risk moving it deeper.
 If you can't squat or push it out, seek medical attention.
-Depending on the object, this can be a very serious situation and should be treated as such.
+Depending on the object, this can be a very serious situation.

-• Drugs are def not your butts bffs.
+8. Drugs are def not your butts bffs when trying anal play

 Drugs inhibit our ability to feel pain.
-An impaired person does not get those signals and may end up getting hurt.
+When under the effect of substances you may not get those pain signals and end up getting hurt.
 Your rear end is more easily damaged by sloppy sex than other body part.

 Keep in mind that anal intercourse is the highest risk behavior for HIV transmission as well as other infections due to the fragile, absorbent tissue.

-• There is no poop in your rectum because your rectum is merely a passageway (most of the time).
+9. There is no poop in your rectum because your rectum is merely a passageway (most of the time)

-Nevertheless, if you have chronic pooping problems, anal sex is probably not the best kind of sex for you (or if you are temporarily not pooping normally then avoid until you are feeling healthy).
+If you have chronic pooping problems, anal sex might not the best kind of sex for you (or if you are temporarily not pooping normally then it is best to avoid until you are feeling healthy).

-In fact, anal intercourse may be the only orgasmic outlet for some, and for others it can even be their best orgasmic outlet.
+Not everyone likes or enjoys anal sex.
+However, as Dr. Doe emphasizes; anal sex can be the only orgasmic outlet for some people, and for others it may even be the best orgasmic outlet.
 Because of this, anal play is a very common sexual practice.

-When it comes down to it, there’s all sorts of good reasons to get on friendlier terms with your booty… from getting to know your body better to exploring your kinky side.
+When it comes down to it, there’s all sorts of good reasons to get on friendlier terms with your booty… from getting to know your body better to exploring your taboo desires and even your kinky side.